Terms and Conditions of Sale

 9.3.
 Escalation to subsequent bidders

 In the event of resolution for default of payment, Horizon Investissement may, at its sole discretion, propose the allocation of the domain name to the bidders who placed an offer, in descending order of the amounts offered, at the price of each of these offers, subject to acceptance and payment by the bidder solicited.
 The proposal is made by email and opens a period of 48 hours to the bidder solicited to accept and proceed with payment; failing a response or acceptance within this period, Horizon Investissement may solicit the next bidder in descending order, until acceptance by one of them or exhaustion of the list.
+The update of the holder contact in favour of the selected bidder takes place under the technical conditions provided for in article 8.3.
 In the event of exhaustion of the list without any bidder having accepted, the domain name may be integrated into the direct sales catalogue of Horizon Investissement.

 9.4.
 Suspension and exclusion